-- 308.1.((8)) Flaming food and beverage preparation.
-The preparation of flaming foods or beverages in places of assembly and drinking or dining establishments shall be in accordance with Sections 308.1.((8))7.1 through 308.1.((8))7.5. - 308.1.((8))7.1 Dispensing.
-Flammable or combustible liquids used in the preparation of flaming foods or beverages shall be dispensed from one of the following: - 1.
-A 1-ounce (29.6 ml) container; or - 2.
-A container not exceeding 1-quart (946.5 ml) capacity with a controlled pouring device that will limit the flow to a 1-ounce (29.6 ml) serving. - 308.1.((8))7.2 Containers not in use.
-Containers shall be secured to prevent spillage when not in use. - 308.1.((8))7.3 Serving of flaming food.
+((308.1.8)) 308.1.7 Flaming food and beverage preparation.
+The preparation of flaming foods or beverages in places of assembly and drinking or dining establishments shall be in accordance with Sections ((308.1.8.1 through 308.1.8.5)) 308.1.7.1 through 308.1.7.5.

+[W] ((308.1.8.1)) 308.1.7.1 Dispensing.
+Flammable or combustible liquids used in the preparation of flaming foods or beverages shall be dispensed from one of the following:

+- 1. A 1-ounce (29.6 ml) container. - 2.
+A container not exceeding 1-quart (946.5 ml) capacity with a controlled pouring device that will limit the flow to a 1-ounce (29.6 ml) serving.

+((308.1.8.2)) 308.1.7.2 Containers not in use.
+Containers shall be secured to prevent spillage when not in use.

+((308.1.8.3)) 308.1.7.3 Serving of flaming food.
 The serving of flaming foods or beverages shall be done in a safe manner and shall not create high flames.
-The pouring, ladling or spooning of liquids is restricted to a maximum height of 8 inches (203 mm) above the receiving receptacle. - 308.1.((8))7.4 Location.
+The pouring, ladling or spooning of liquids is restricted to a maximum height of 8 inches (203 mm) above the receiving receptacle.

+((308.1.8.4)) 308.1.7.4 Location.
 Flaming foods or beverages shall be prepared only in the immediate vicinity of the table being serviced.
+They shall not be transported or carried while burning.

+((308.1.8.5)) 308.1.7.5 Fire protection.
+The person preparing the flaming foods or beverages shall have a wet cloth towel immediately available for use in smothering the flames in the event of an emergency.

+[W][S] 308.1.8 Decorative open flame tables.
+Gas-fired portable or fixed open flame fire tables and fireplaces are required to be provided with fire code official approved design or protection devices to prevent occupants from using flame, and from flame being exposed to combustible material.
+A fire extinguisher shall be located within 75 feet of travel distance or a distance as approved by the fire code official.
+Where located indoors, the supply gas valve will be interlocked with building fire alarm and/or fire sprinklers, where provided.

-They shall not be transported or carried while burning. - 308.1.((8))7.5 Fire protection.
-The person preparing the flaming foods or beverages shall have a wet cloth towel immediately available for use in smothering the flames in the event of an emergency. - 308.2 Permits required.
-Permits shall be obtained from the fire code official in accordance with Section 105.6 prior to engaging in the following activities involving open flame, fire and burning: - 1.
-Use of a torch or flame-producing device to remove paint from a structure. - 2.
-Use of open flame, fire or burning in connection with Group A or E occupancies. - Use or operation of torches and other devices, machines or processes liable to start or cause fire in or upon wildfire risk areas.
+[S] 308.2 Permits required.
+Permits shall be obtained from the fire code official in accordance with Section 105.6 prior to engaging in the following activities involving open flame, open flame devices and flame effects, fire and burning:

+- 1. Use of a torch or flame-producing device to remove paint from a structure. - 2.
+Use of open flame, open flame devices and flame effects, fire or burning before an audience in connection with Group A. B. or E occupancies, covered malls, and outdoor assembly events. - 3.
+Use or operation of torches and other open flame devices, machines or processes liable to start or cause fire in or on wild-fire risk areas.

+[S] 308.2.1 Financial responsibility.
+Before a permit is issued, liability insurance in accordance with Section 105.3.9 shall be obtained.

-308.3 Group A occupancies.
-Open-flame devices shall not be used in a Group A occupancy.
+[S] 308.3 Group A occupancies.
+Open-flames, open flame devices, and flame effects shall not be used in a Group A occupancy.
+Exceptions: